r1407p/Human-pose-estimation/README.md

 ## Second step: drawing the key point on human body and turn into  coordinate

-## Third step: traing model of pose detection and output the model

-## Fourth step: using the test data to ckeck the precision of model
+## Third step: traing model of pose detection and output the model && using the test data to ckeck the precision of model

-## Fifth step: apply our model to any picture help us to correct our posture
+## Fourth step: apply our model to any picture help us to correct our posture